-Clause 5 of the Bill relates to savings.
+Clause 5 of the Bill relates to Saving.

-It provides, in the absence of a specific provision to the contrary, affect any special or local law for the time being in force, or any special jurisdiction or power conferred, or any special form of procedure under any other law for the time being in force.
+This Clause provides, in the absence of a specific provision to the contrary, affect any special or local law for the time being in force, or any special jurisdiction or power conferred, or any special form of procedure prescribed, by any other law for the time being in force.

-Clause 6 of the Bill relates to classes of Criminal Courts.
+Clause 6 of the Bill relates to Classes of Criminal Courts.

-It provides that besides the High Courts and the Courts constituted under any law, other than this Sanhita, the Criminal Courts are established, namely, Courts of Session; Judicial Magistrates of the first class; Judicial Magistrates of the second class; and Executive Magistrates.
+This Clause provides in every State, the Criminal Courts are established, namely, Courts of Session; Judicial Magistrates of the first class; Judicial Magistrates of the second class; and Executive Magistrates.